Dimanaux/myblogimpl/_posts/2019-08-09-avoid-loops.markdown

 But what if we have to repeat something?

-There are a pure mathematical way to create iteration called recursion!
+There is a pure mathematical way to create iteration called recursion!

 ```kotlin
 fun multiply(x: Int, y: Int): Int = when {